matt-angles/javaWebNote/README.md

-Example Java web application for COMP0004
+A web note-taking application written in Java for the UCL COMP0004 module.